romans-adi/513-scores/README.md

 ### Key Features <a name="key-features"></a>

  - [x] Live Scores: Get real-time updates on live scores for various sports events.
- - [x] Detailed Match Information: View detailed match information, including team names, player stats, and relevant statistics.
+ - [x] Detailed Match Information: View detailed match information, including event time and result.
  - [x] User-Friendly Interface: Enjoy a user-friendly interface that makes it easy to navigate and find the information you need.
- - [x] Responsive design for seamless usage on different devices.
+ - [x] Responsive design for seamless usage on different devices (tablet/mobile).

 ### Future Features <a name="future-features"></a>